 Advisory services are delivered virtually with a continuous focus on response to COVID-19 and urging employers to implement guidelines of the comprehensive Management guide on COVID-19 to all factories.

 Better Work is bringing to the attention of social security bodies the importance of revenue collection losses and the impact of social benefits for workers in the context of COVID-19.

 Better Work is collaborating with the ILO/AIDS and The World Health Organization (WHO) to provide specific COVID-19 prevention and infection control training to forty-eight (48) factory medical personnel in Port-au-Prince and the Northeast, including (34) women.

 Other Better Work Activities

-- 65 participants from 18 factories joined a webinar hosted by Better Work Haiti on the International Day of Security and Health.
-This event was focused the topic of investing now in resilient systems to anticipate and resolve crises and discussing key measures taken to protect the safety and health of workers during the COVID-19 pandemic.
+65 participants from 18 factories joined a webinar hosted by Better Work Haiti on the International Day of Security and Health.
+This event has focused on the topic of investing now in resilient systems to anticipate and resolve crises and discussing key measures taken to protect the safety and health of workers during the COVID-19 pandemic.

-- In collaboration with the Ministry of Social Affairs and Labor (MAST), Better Work published a comprehensive “Guide for Better Response to COVID-19 for Participating Factories” and continued broadcasting information to bipartite and OSH committees to raise awareness among stakeholders for common understanding of labour related recommendations during COVID-19.
+In collaboration with the Ministry of Social Affairs and Labor (MAST), Better Work published a comprehensive “Guide for Better Response to COVID-19 for Participating Factories” and continued broadcasting information to bipartite and OSH committees to raise awareness among stakeholders for common understanding of labor-related recommendations during COVID-19.

-- Considering workers’ concerns and questions, Better Work Haiti continues engaging with the bipartite and OSH committees to broadcast key provisions of national and international labour standards relevant to the evolving COVID-19 outbreak.
+Considering workers’ concerns and questions, Better Work Haiti continues engaging with the bipartite and OSH committees to broadcast key provisions of national and international labor standards relevant to the evolving COVID-19 outbreak.